Next post : Best procrastination apps (2025): 18 picks to block distractions chevron-right

 4. Definition of failure and a fixed mindset

-Depending on your life experiences at home, school and early on in the workplace your understanding of the word failure will look very different.
+Depending on your life experiences at home, school, and early on in the workplace your understanding of the word failure will look very different.

 Dr Carol Dweck’s work on growth mindsets exemplifies this most clearly.
 Dr Dweck proposes that a growth mindset views intelligence, talent and performance as changeable based on effort and skill developed over time.

-Someone with a fixed mindset will view these as innate unchangeable qualities.
+Someone with a fixed mindset will view these as innate, unchangeable qualities.

 Someone with a growth mindset can view failure as a springboard, an opportunity to grow their skills or try a different approach.
-Whereas someone with a fixed mindset will see it as confirmation that they are not (and never will be) good enough.

 A growth mindset sees failure as an inevitable and necessary part of getting smarter, stronger or better.
 A fixed mindset sees failure as a nail in the coffin of their sense of self.